peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

     public DispositionBuilder(
         PeterO.Mail.ContentDisposition mt);

-Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the data from the given content disposition.
+Initializes a new instance of the[PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md)class using the data from the given content disposition.

 <b>Parameters:</b>

  * <i>mt</i>: The parameter <i>mt</i>
 is a ContentDisposition object.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>mt</i>
 is null.

 ### DispositionBuilder Constructor

     public DispositionBuilder(
         string type);

-Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the given disposition type.
+Initializes a new instance of the[PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md)class using the given disposition type.

 <b>Parameters:</b>

  * <i>type</i>: The parameter <i>type</i>
 is a text string.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>type</i>
 is null.

 ### DispositionBuilder Constructor

     public DispositionBuilder();

-Initializes a new instance of the [PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md) class using the disposition type "attachment".
+Initializes a new instance of the[PeterO.Mail.DispositionBuilder](PeterO.Mail.DispositionBuilder.md)class using the disposition type "attachment".

 ### DispositionType

     public string DispositionType { get; set;}

-Gets or sets this value's disposition type, such as "inline" or "attachment".
+Gets or sets this value's disposition type, such as "inline" or attachment".

 <b>Returns:</b>